DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.md

 EX-MotorShield8874, and stacking two EX-MotorShield8874s. \|BRx\| \>
 Note that L298 clone motor shields can be used on 5V Mega, etc., but require modification for use with 3.3V ESP32-WROOM and Nucleo-F4.
-`Link to further detail. <reference/hardware/microcontrollers/esp32:Additional information on the use of L298 Clone motor shields>`{.interpreted-text role="ref"}
+`Link to further detail. <reference/hardware/microcontrollers/esp32:Additional information on the use of L298 Clone motor shields>`

 #### Stacking an Arduino Motor Shield R3 and EX-MotorShield8874